ashishps1/awesome-low-level-design/problems/parking-lot.md

 # Designing a Parking Lot System

-This explores the low-level design of a parking lot system, a common problem in object-oriented design.
+This article explores the low-level design of a parking lot system, a common problem in object-oriented design.

 We'll cover essential components and functionalities, breaking down requirements, use cases, and providing a Java implementation.